stevethedev/regent/README.md

 ### Installing Regent

 Currently, Regent is under active development, and is not available as a normal NPM package.

-#### NPM Installation

-You can install Regent with NPM by pointing at the repository:
+In the mean time, you are able to install with NPM by pointing it at the repository:

 ```bash
 $ npm install https://github.com/stevethedev/regent.git